losrobbos/react-openstreetmap-demo/README.md

 Now your React app should startup successfully.

-## How to convert a real address into a Latitude / Longitude geo location??
+## Convert address into geo location?

+Let's say you have an address like 'Turmstraße 53, 10551 Berlin, Germany'.
+And now you wanna find the geolocation (Latitude & Longitude) for that address to display it on your freakin' map!

-You can use openstreetmap for this too!
+You can use the Openstreetmap API for this too.

-The package "node-open-geocoder" provides you with that service out of the box - it will take over all the calls to openstreetmap under the hood for ya to convert an address into a map point:
+The package "node-open-geocoder" provides you with that conversion service out of the box.
+It will take over all the calls to openstreetmap under the hood for ya to convert an address into a geo location map point:

 `npm i node-open-geocoder`